AnanthaRajuC/LLM-Vision-Capabilities/README.md

 If any field is not known, return an empty list or null value as appropriate.
 Do not include any other text.
 ```

+## Model Recommendation

+While the script has been briefly tested with `qwen2.5vl:latest` and `llama3.2-vision:latest`, `qwen2.5vl:latest` is recommended based on local testing due to:

+- Reasonable inference times
+- Reliable structured JSON responses
+- Decent resource usage on a typical commodity laptop

+⚠️ **Note:** These observations are based on running the models locally on a standard laptop.
+Performance and accuracy may vary depending on your system's hardware (CPU, GPU, RAM, etc.).

 <div align="center">